freedom35/backup-util-dotnet-core/README.md

-# Backup Utility (.NET Core)
+# Backup Utility (.NET 5.0)

 Backup Utility is a console app that copies files from multiple source directories to a common target directory.

-The app is written as a .NET Core console app rather than a service in order to remain portable between Windows, macOS, and Linux.
+The app is written as a **.NET 5.0** console app rather than a service in order to remain portable between Windows, macOS, and Linux.

 Typical cloud backup services only allow you to sync a single directory.
 Backup Utility can be used to selectively copy multiple source directories to the target directory of your chosen cloud provider.
 It may also be used to backup files to your own network or USB drive.